-- The legal authority to enable effective enforcement action in accordance with provisions of the PSMA and other international legal instruments relating to fisheries. - A sufficiently staffed, adequately trained and well-informed inspectorate, operationally well-integrated with the larger MCS system. - Systematic cooperation and sharing of information and intelligence among national agencies associated with different aspects of MCS, and among port, flag and coastal States, RFMOs and other organizations.
+- The legal authority to enable effective enforcement action in accordance with provisions of the PSMA and other international legal instruments relating to fisheries. - A sufficiently staffed, adequately trained and well-informed inspectorate, operationally well-integrated with the larger MCS system. - Systematic cooperation and sharing of information and intelligence between national agencies associated with different aspects of MCS and among port, flag and coastal States, RFMOs and other organizations.

-Pew's CNA methodology was developed in an easy-to-use format with clear steps that States may wish to consider when addressing their PSMA capacity-building needs.
-The document explains the PSMA clearly and thoroughly, and provides a number of checklists, questionnaires and analytical tools to facilitate the assessment process.
+The Pew Charitable Trusts's CNA methodology was developed in an easy-to-use format with clear steps that States may wish to consider when addressing their PSMA capacity-building needs.
+The document explains the PSMA clearly and thoroughly, and provides a number of checklists, questionnaires and analytical tools to facilitate engagement in such an assessment process.
 The methodology identifies three key steps to assessing capacity gaps:

 STEP 1: Ensure that the capacity needs required to implement the PSMA are translated to fit the country-specific context.
 States should complete the capacity checklist provided for each of the ports and countries examined.
-The checklist requires consideration of the main human resources and institutional capacity requirements necessary for adequate implementation of the PSMA, and comparison with current situations in each country.
-The checklist allows comparison of national standards with the standards set by the PSMA on:
+It requires consideration of the main human resources and institutional capacity requirements necessary for adequate implementation of the PSMA, and comparison with current situations in each country.
+The checklists allow comparison of national standards with the standards set by the PSMA on:

-- Human resources, such as the capacity of senior fisheries staff, port management staff, legal drafters and fisheries inspectors. - The main institutional capacity requirements, such as a well-organized and adequately staffed port inspection service, an information-exchange system, an appropriate legal authority and access to adequate monitoring technology and equipment.
+- Human resources, such as the capacity of senior fisheries staff, port management staff, legal drafters and fisheries inspectors. - The main institutional capacity requirements, such as a well-organised and adequately staffed port inspection service, an information-exchange system, an appropriate legal authority and access to adequate monitoring technology and equipment.

 STEP 2: Examine the performance of existing systems and identify capacity.
 A questionnaire provides the initial framework for determining the extent to which the PSMA is accommodated within the laws and regulations of each country and to what extent they might need to be amended.
-In addition, it is essential to gain the support and involvement of key stakeholders before the assessment process begins.
+In addition, it is essential to gain the support and involvement of key stakeholders before the assessment process can begin.
 To do this, these stakeholders, the roles they play and how they cooperate and communicate with other players must be identified.

-This step identifies the players, which typically include:
+This step indentifies the players, which typically will include:

 - The fisheries agency.

 - The customs service.

 - Quarantine authorities.

 - Immigration officials.

-- · Health services.
+- Health services.

-- · Port authorities.
+- Port authorities.

 - The maritime authority.

-- · Port police.
+- Port police.

-If these players are not involved in the needs assessment, the process will lack the necessary insights and legitimacy.
+Without involving these players in the needs assessment, the process will lack the necessary insights and legitimacy.
 Frequently, limited systematic cooperation between these agencies and the fisheries ministry or department responsible for port inspections presents a challenge to the assessment.
 A range of tools, techniques, questionnaires and checklists is provided to assist in this task and help in accurately documenting how the system works.

 STEP 3: Identify the capacity deficit and thus the capacity-building needs.
 This step must be accurate and comprehensive.
 It demands an honest assessment of the gap between existing capacity, in terms of human resources and institutions, and what is needed to effectively implement the PSMA.
-Recommendations provided in this document support a facilitated process to achieve consensus among stakeholders, which builds on ownership and leads to an agreed, prioritized list of capacity needs.
-Guidelines and techniques are provided to assist in compiling a robust and agreed final assessment that will pave the way for capacity-building.
+Recommendations are provided that support a facilitated process to achieve consensus among stakeholders, which builds on ownership and leads to an agreed, prioritised list of capacity needs.
+Guidelines and techniques are provided to assist in compiling a robust and agreed final assessment that will pave the way for capacity building.